philou/philou.github.com/source/_posts/2017-11-22-why-and-how-to-start-a-number-zerobugs-policy-part-3.markdown

 If you have a rather small bug debt, as we did, you can get away by prioritizing X bugs every sprint.

 Let's suppose you have a larger bug debt.
-You could do as [ConceptShare did](https://medium.com/swlh/how-we-got-to-zero-bugs-and-implemented-a-zero-bug-policy-c77ee3f2e50b) and crank out a feature team dedicated to elimate bugs.
+You could do as [ConceptShare did](https://medium.com/swlh/how-we-got-to-zero-bugs-and-implemented-a-zero-bug-policy-c77ee3f2e50b) and crank out a feature team dedicated to eliminate bugs.
 That should work, but it will take some time.
 It took the ConceptShare teams 18 months to get rid of a 350 bugs backlog !

 It's a good idea to take a look at all existing bugs to re-classify some as stories and delete others.
 Just as you should now be doing with new bugs.
 This should drastically reduce the number of bugs, but it will take some time from very busy people ...
 Again, rules to define what a bug is would make this easier.